chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 ![](images/aks4.png)

-*Note, you can also use kubectl to tail your pod application logs*
+> 📝 Please Note, you can also use kubectl to tail your pod application logs

 ```
 kubectl get all
 kubectl logs --follow <pod names here>